josephm1/Safe-API-Doc/index.md

 TODO: Needs to be verified

 The Mutable Data on the SAFE Network is saved as a key-value store.
-This means requested data from the network will return something like this `key 1: value 1`.
+This means requested data from the network will return an entry like this `key 1: value 1`.
 This is called an entry.
 A Mutable Data Structure is composed of these entries.
 Entries can be inserted, updated or removed.

 A Mutable Data Structure can hold up to a 1000 entries and contain a maximum of 1 MB of data.